 The current healthcare climate creates an opportunity for clinical leadership, pathologists, and caregivers to take a role in optimizing the value of laboratory testing.

-Test utilization management strategies lead to appropriate and timely diagnoses while helping to decrease unnecessary laboratory testing and phlebotomy.
+Test utilization management strategies lead to appropriate and timely diagnoses while decreasing unnecessary laboratory testing and phlebotomy.
 Such initiatives result in increased patient and provider satisfaction and reduced healthcare costs.

 Laboratory Stewardship Best Practices

 Since 2011, several ongoing interventions have been integrated into Cleveland Clinic, including:

 - Restricted Use

 These—along with several other test utilization strategies—have ultimately prevented 302,641 unnecessary tests, resulting in cost savings of more than $8.5 million.